 Always have some breakfast if you've been drinking the night before, even if you don't feel like it.
 This will help your blood sugar levels and might make you feel better.

-Make sure check your blood sugar levels in the morning too because some hangover symptoms (such as headache, feeling sick, sweating and shaking) are similar to the symptoms you get with a hypo.
+Make sure to check your blood sugar levels in the morning too because some hangover symptoms (such as headache, feeling sick, sweating and shaking) are similar to the symptoms you get with a hypo.

 No matter how awful you feel, if it's a hypo you need to treat it straight away.
 Don't ignore it.